1. Docker

 docker run --name my_nginx nginx:latest

-container with the name my_nginx
+Runs the nginx container with the name my_nginx.

 17. Docker Build Image